 With so many event options to drive engagement, virtual networking event ideas to encourage participants in engaging activities are still relevant today.
 More people are experiencing online fatigue and falling asleep once they turn off their cameras.
 While some are prone to numerous distractions that get in their way of focusing on the event programme.
 Applying B2B event engagement strategies is now more crucial then ever.

 As experienced event organisers, The Ortus Club has prepared some of our best practices to boost engagement at your virtual event:

 High-level discussions and corporate meetings aren’t made up of just the boardrooms, generic suits, and monochromatic graphs we all see on TV and in cinema.
 At the end of the day, no matter where we sit in a company’s pecking order, we’re all human, and we crave engagement.

-Instead of discussing over a series of slides and Q&As, having a live illustration can allow guests to stay engaged and interested.
+Instead of discussing over a series of slides and Q&As, having a live illustration allows guests to stay engaged and interested.
 Studies have shown that imagery can reach and trigger the human brain in ways that words cannot.
-So live illustrations not only allows participants to immerse themselves in the discussion better, but it also activates emotions and imaginations.
+So a virtual networking event idea such as live illustrations not only enables participants to immerse themselves in the discussion better, but it also activates emotions and imaginations.

 “Live illustrations not only allows participants to immerse themselves in the discussion better, but it also activates emotions and imaginations”

 In any collaborative activity, visual aids should serve the discussion and not the other way around.
 Prepared slides lead the conversation down a pre-made path while sketchnoting follows wherever it goes.
 You will need a flexible roadmap for truly productive and open communication, not a rigid structure.